 - Wilcox Group

 - Midway Group

-- Lower Cretaceous Sequence Boundary (Sligo/Pine Island/Rodessa/Lower Hosston)
+- Lower Cretaceous Sequence Boundary (Composite Sligo/Pine Island/Rodessa/Upper Hosston Formations)

 - Hosston Formation

 - Cotton Valley Group

 The proposed Injection Zone encompasses the Lower Hosston Formation and the Cotton Valley Group.
 The Injection Zone portion of the storage complex is confined by the overlying shale units of the Lower Cretaceous Sequence Boundary and the unconformity identified as the top horizon in the static and dynamic models, which together are identified as the Confining Zone.
-All injection is confined between 3,600 ft and 6,500 ft across the local area.
+All injection is targeted for the Lower Hosston and Cotton Valley Formations, which are deeper than 3,500 ft in the local area.
+The storage reservoir has a Lower Confining Unit (below the Cotton Valley) that is approximately between 5,800 ft (northeast) and dips southwest to about 6,500 ft.